 The Formal English Garden

-Duncan Garden, the most dramatic of Manito's gardens, was created in a classical European Renaissance style.
+Duncan Gardens, the most dramatic of Manito's gardens, was created in a classical European Renaissance style.
 The garden encompasses three acres and includes manicured turf areas and vast displays of colorful annual bedding plants.
 The bilateral symmetry, central water feature, and geometrical planting beds draw a striking resemblance to the Mirabell Gardens in Salzburg, Austria, the garden featured in the Sound of Music.

 The Informal Perennial Garden

 Ferris Garden, the natural balance to the formality of the Duncan Garden, consists over 300 plant species.
 With the perennial bedding space quadrupling in 1996, the now large beds and small trees provide a continually changing array of flowers through the season.
 Visitors can find bulbs and primroses in the spring and asters in the fall.

 Rose Hill, a joint venture between the Spokane Rose Society and the Spokane Parks and Recreation Department, holds 150 varieties of roses and is Spokan'es best rose garden.
 The types include hybrid tea, grandiflora, floribunda, miniature roses and some old-fashioned roses as well.
 In 2007, All-American Rose Selections chose Rose Hill as the best rose garden in the nation, so yeah, it is pretty awesome.

 Nod To Spokane